Syntropysoft/praetorian-node/README.md

 ## 🎯 Philosophy

-**Praetorian** embodies the spirit of the elite Roman guard - protecting, validating, and ensuring the integrity of your systems.
+**Praetorian** embodies the spirit of the elite Roman guard - protecting, validating, and ensuring the integrity of your configuration files.
 Built with **complete transparency** and **exceptional developer experience**, Praetorian is designed to be:

-- **🔍 Fully Auditable** - Every line of code is open for inspection
+- **🔍 Configuration Validator** - Validate YAML, JSON, and ENV files with custom rules
-- **🔌 Plug-and-Play** - Extensible architecture with community plugins
+- **🔌 Rule-Based System** - Create and share validation rules for your infrastructure
-- **⚡ Developer-First** - Incredible DX with self-descriptive APIs
+- **⚡ Developer-First** - Simple APIs for configuration validation
 - **🛡️ Security-Focused** - Built for DevSecOps and compliance teams

 ## 🚀 Quick Start